EndaMagennis/tuatha_transport/README.md

     ![Select and save](documentation/save-page.png)
 - Github then built and deployed the site in a matter of minutes

 ---

 ## Future improvements
 - More frequent commits for more focused chunks of work as I often changed multiple, disparate aspects of the project with an insufficient commit comment
 - More stringent adherence to commit practices
 - Create a genuine estimate calculator which will use the inputs of the form to generate an actual quote and send the customer an email
+- Document the process of planning and creation more frequently

 ---
 ## Credits